lmarzen/esp32-weather-epd/README.md

 This project can be completed without any soldering, if you choose your component selection carefully.
 - Buy "Jumper Wires" to connect your components.
 - Buy the [FireBeetle 2 ESP32-E w/ Headers](https://www.dfrobot.com/product-2231.html?tracking=PfSxQ8).
-- Buy a BME280 with headers soldered from the factory.
+- Buy a BME280 (or DHT22) with headers soldered from the factory.
 - Buy a reset switch that is compatible with jumper wires.